 The Prison Rules 2007 s.35 gives provisions for visits to the prison.
-It provides that a sentenced prisoner 18 years old or over are allowed no less than one visit from relatives or friends a week, consisting of 30 minutes.
-A sentenced prisoner under the age of 18 years old is permitted to have no less than two visits from relatives or friends each week, not less than 30 minutes.
+It provides that a sentenced prisoner 18 years old or over are allowed a minimum of one 30 minute visit from relatives or friends a week.
+A sentenced prisoner under the age of 18 years old is permitted to have a minimum of two 30 minute visits from relatives or friends each week.
 Different rules apply for remand prisoners.

 The Governor is allowed discretion to allow for additional or longer visits where circumstances permit.
 The Governor may also prohibit receiving visits for an individual, however the Governor must provide a reason on why the prohibition has been decided upon (Prison Rules (Amendment) 2013).

 There are a range of prison visit types, such as contact visits, non-contact visits, family visits and professional visits.
 The visiting hours for family visits are available on the IPS website.

 The practice in all prisons is not to allow more than 3 visitors per offender at a time.
 There is no limit on the number of children allowed for the visit, however in the interest of good order and safe and secure custody, the number of visitors may be restricted.

 The Prison Rules 2007, s.36 provides for the regulation of the visits.
 It provides that the prisoner and visitor are allowed to see and talk to one another but the visit may be screened with the use of glass or other types of screens.
 The majority of visits are supervised in sight, but not in hearing.
 The Governor may allow visitor contact if he or she is convinced that the contact will not facilitate the entry of contraband into the prison.